Providence, Virginia Tech, Washington, Saint Louis highlight 2017 2K Classic benefiting Wounded Warrior Project

-Seattle (Head Coach: Cameron Dollar, Western Athletic Conference) – In eight seasons, Cameron Dollar has brought Seattle back to relevance after inheriting a program that had not been a full member of Division I since 1979-80…11 of 15 players are expected to return next season, led by 7-3 center Aaron Menzies and guard Zack Moore…the Redhawks last played in the 2K Classic benefiting Wounded Warrior Project in 2010.
+Seattle (Head Coach: Jim Hayford, Western Athletic Conference) – In 18 seasons, Jim Hayford has won 360 games and led his teams to nine postseason tournaments and he brings that to Seattle as he begins to rebuild the Redhawks…11 of 15 players are expected to return next season, led by 7-3 center Aaron Menzies and guard Zack Moore…the Redhawks last played in the 2K Classic benefiting Wounded Warrior Project in 2010.

 The schedule for the 2017 2K Classic will be announced at a later date.

 In the 2016 2K Classic benefiting Wounded Warrior Project, Michigan won its four games by an average of over 17 points a game to take the title.
 Zak Irvin followed his 16-point, seven-rebound effort from the 79-61 semifinal win over Marquette with 16 points and six rebounds in the 76-54 championship game win over SMU to earn Most Valuable Player laurels.